 From year 10–12 I was the Indigenous Representative for the SRC.
 This honour meant that my fellow Aboriginal peers could come to me with issues and opinions they wanted me to voice within other student leaders.

-I completed year 12 in 2014.
-I wanted to be a teacher but first I wanted to have hands on experience and see if I liked it.
+I completed Year 12 in 2014.
+I wanted to be a teacher but first I wanted to have hands-on experience and see if I liked it.
 I walked into a primary school in Lismore with my Resume and asked to see the principal.
-She wasn't available so I left a copy of my resume.
+She wasn’t available so I left a copy of my resume.
 A few weeks later, I had a call.
 I had an interview to be a Norta Norta tutor at the school for the Indigenous kids.
 I truly believe AIME gave me the confidence to walk into a school and ask to see the Principal.
 It sounds like a daunting thing to do, however the outcome was rewarding!

 More recently, I joined the AIME Program Team for Southern Cross University.
 I want to give back to my community however I can.
 I know what these kids are going through and when you've been through it yourself, it gives you power to push and want to help make a difference.

 The AIME program has helped me overcome many adversities in High School.
 Every Indigenous kid has a voice waiting to be heard.
 I believe AIME is the platform for their voices to be heard.
 I will continue to mentor Indigenous kids, I will continue to listen to them.
-I will continue to be a Proud Bundjalung women and tell the kids of the AIME program, they can be proud too.
+I will continue to be a Proud Bundjalung woman and tell the kids of the AIME program, they can be proud too.

 I did the AIME program from the eighth grade all the way to the twelfth grade.
 I graduated in 2017.
 For me, this worked and a lot of people were probably thinking, what is an AIME mentor?
 We are the people that make the difference.
 If you want to make a change, then you are an AIME mentor.